dcedyga/edyga-helm/charts/stable/postgresql/README.md

 ## Persistence

-The [Bitnami PostgreSQL](https://github.com/bitnami/bitnami-docker-postgresql) image stores the PostgreSQL data and configurations at the `/bitnami/postgresql` path of the container.
+The [PostgreSQL]image stores the PostgreSQL data and configurations at the `postgresql` path of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Configuration](#configuration) section to configure the PVC or to disable persistence.